Something231/Cult-City/game.md

         - Or you could improve working conditions...
     - Unfavourable members of the public can be sacrificed, or if they are too powerful, they can be assasinated.

-## The council
-    - You work as the city planner as hired by the council
-    - The council is a cult (secret)
-    - Dissent must not be allowed
-    - Council members must be protected
-    - If a significant amount of the council is killed, you are sacrificed
-    - If the town goes bankrupt, you are sacrificed
-    - If for any reason, the council loses enough trust in you, you are sacrified
-    - If the council is unhappy enough, you are sacrificed.
-    - If the quota of sacrifices is not met, you are sacrificed.
-    - If you appease the council, you will not be sacrified.
-    - Members of the council can be *swayed*
-    - Unfavourable members of the council can be... removed.
-    - The council can provide agendas that are optional, or compulsory
-    - The council loans the player with a base amount cash, which they expect a return from

 ## Buildings
     - Buildings must be built on foundations.
     - The basic structure of a building must be designed before it is built